Importing and Exporting Data

 To import a file from the network (with VPN access) or from an FTP site, ensure that you have the necessary permissions to access the file.

 To access the Data Integration Wizard, from the Configuration Console, click Extend > Integration Tool.

 The Data Integration Wizard allows users to:

 •Map the source file to the target business object while setting up the import instead of setting up the mapping prior to importing as in the existing Business Object Uploader.

 •Specify a template file to set up the mapping if the actual data file is too large.

-•View details of all the existing schedules in Service Manager when setting up the import.
+•View details of all the existing schedules in Neurons for ITSM when setting up the import.